Yue-Chen-YC/reading-log/_posts/2025-08-01-heritage-processing.md

 Casper, R., Aguirre-Muñoz, Z., Spivey, M., & Bortfeld, H. (2024).
 Spanish–English bilingual heritage speakers' processing of inanimate sentences.
 Frontiers in Language Sciences, 3, 1370569.

 ## My thoughts
+I’m a little worried about their word-order manipulation and their experimental setting.
+They note that some orders are ungrammatical in English.
+It also seems they used a sentence-reading paradigm with heritage Spanish–English bilinguals and acknowledged that many participants lacked formal education in Spanish, so the Spanish reading measures might be biased in this case?
+As they reported most participants were English-dominant; if many were, the Spanish reading tasks might not reflect full comprehension given lower Spanish literacy of such population, which may make sense that this is why they found non-significance for Spanish LexTALE?

 ## Summary